RedisLabs/redislabs-docs/content/rc/administration/access-management.md

 - An 'Owner' or 'Editor' role will allow the user to access the Redis console and perform changes.
 - A 'Viewer' role will allow the user to access the Redis console but not to make any changes.
-- A user with a 'Browser' role will not be able to access the Redis console.
+- A user with a 'Browser' role cannot access the Redis admin console.